carlymichele/100DaysOfML/log2-november.md

 **Time**: 1 hour

-**Thoughts:** Watched a few videos on how to use TensorFlow.js with Coding Train
+**Thoughts:** Watched a few videos on how to use TensorFlow.js with Coding Train.
+I also completed a lot of Linear Algebra homework which is kinda related??

 <!-- ***Include a link to Assignment on Github here***